-Indicator Disclosure Level of Reporting Location of disclosure Economic Economic p performance EC1 Direct economic value generated and distributed, including revenues, operating costs, employee compensation, donations and other community investments, retained earnings, and payments to capital providers and governments.
-Not EC2 Financial implications and other risks and opportunities for the organisation's activities due to climate change.
-Not EC3 Coverage of the organisation's defined benefit plan obligations.
-Not EC4 Significant financial assistance received from the government.
-Fully No financial assistance has been received from the government during the reporting period.
-Market pre sence EC5 Range of ratios of standard entry-level wage by gender compared to the local minimum wage at significant locations of operation.
-Partially EC6 Policy, practices and the proportion of spending on locally-based suppliers at significant locations of operation.
-Fully Swissport's definition of local depends on many factors, i.e. Trading blocks, and government regulations.
-In addition to trading regulations and location, the factors influencing Swissport suppliers: engage suppliers based on costs and efficiency.
+IIC Indicator Disclosure Level of Reporting Location of Disclosure Additional Information Economic p performance EC1 Direct economic value generated and distributed, including revenues, operating costs, employee compensation, donations and other community investments, retained earnings, and payments to capital providers and governments.
+Not - As Swissport is not a public listed company, we do not disclose financial statements, as the information is propriertary.
+EC2 Financial implications and other risks and opportunities for the organization's activities due to climate change.
+Fully p.
+12-13 Due to the nature of Swissport's business, we do not consider climate change as a high risk or opportunity.
+If Global Regulations were put in place which would force air traffic to go down, it would have a direct impact.
+The probability of this happening is considered low.
+Swissport's contribution to limit climate change lies in our innovation of new technology in the groundhandling service industry EC3 Coverage of the organization's defined benefit plan obligations.
+Not + As Swissport is not a public listed company, we do not disclose financial statements, as the information is propriertary.
+EC4 Significant financial assistance received from government.
+Fully - No financial assistance has been received from the government during the reporting period.
+Market pre esence EC5 Range of ratios of standard entry level wage by gender compared to local minimum wage at significant locations of operation.
+Not - As Swissport is not a public listed company, we do not disclose financial statements, as the information is propriertary.
+EC6 Policy, practices, and proportion of spending on locally-based suppliers at significant locations of operation.
+Fully - Swissport definition on local depends on many factors, Eg. Trading blocks, and government regulations.
+In additions to trading regulations and location, the factors influencing Swissport suppliers: Engage suppliers based on costs and efficiency.
 There are no global policies established for granting locally based suppliers.
-EC7 Procedures for local hiring and proportion of senior manage- ment hired from the local community at significant locations of operation.
-Fully pp. 31-32 Indirect economic impacts EC8 Development and impact of infrastructure investments and services provided primarily for public benefit through commercial, in-kind, or pro bono engagement.
-Not EC9 Understanding and describing significant indirect economic impacts, including the extent of the impacts.
+EC7 Procedures for local hiring and proportion of senior management hired from the local community at significant locations of operation.
+Fully p.
+3 pp. 28-29 Indirect eco onomic impacts EC8 Development and impact of infrastructure investments and services provided primarily for public benefit through commercial, in-kind, or pro bono engagement.
+Not - As Swissport is not a public listed company, we do not disclose financial statements, as the information is propriertary.
+EC9 Understanding and describing significant indirect economic impacts, including the extent of impacts.
+Fully p.
+3 Economic Sustainability